 Given a binary string of 0s and 1s.
-The task is to find the length of substring which is having maximum difference of number of 0s and number of 1s (number of 0s – number of 1s).
+The task is to find the length of the substring which is having a maximum difference between the number of 0s and the number of 1s (number of 0s – number of 1s).
 In case of all 1s print -1.

 Now, at each index i we need to make decision whether to take it or skip it.
 So, declare a 2D array of size n x 2, where n is the length of the given binary string, say dp[n].

 dp[i] define the maximum value upto index i, when we skip the i-th index element. dp[i] define the maximum value upto index i after taking the i-th index element.
 Therefore, we can derive dp[i] as: dp[i] = max(dp[i+1], dp[i+1] + arr[i]) dp[i] = max(dp[i+1] + arr[i], 0)

 For all ones, we check this case explicitly.

 Time Complexity: O(2*len(s)),